Fundamentals of accounting

 Unit 7: Management accounting applications

-This unit considers some important management accounting applications, applying the concepts and principles of management accounting introduced in Unit 6.
+You'll consider some important management accounting applications, applying the concepts and principles of management accounting introduced in Unit 6.

 Unit 8: Preparing for the exam